Yug34/megalith/src/content/blog/asserting-your-assumptions.md

 Every assertion you apply here enforces what the environment needs to be invariant so you can move forward with the confidence that your assumptions are correct.

+I'm done; be safe, and write safe code!
+Cheers 🥂

 <hr />

 ### Further reading: